Finding a Top Financial Advisor Firm in Arlington, Virginia

 Evermay Wealth Management is a fee-only financial advisor firm.
 As a fee-only firm, compensation for individual advisors comes solely from the portfolio management fees that clients pay.
 This differs from a fee-based firm, which may also receive compensation in the form of commissions.
 There is a $1 million account minimum necessary to start working with Evermay, though the firm may be willing to accept those with less than that amount.

-The firm has a fairly small staff.
-A handful of advisors hold the certified financial planner (CFP) designation and a couple more hold the designation of chartered financial analyst (CFA).
-These advisors help serve the firm's clients, who are mostly individuals with and without a high net worth.
+A handful of advisors hold the certified financial planner (CFP) designation and three hold the designation of chartered financial analyst (CFA).
+These advisors help serve the firm's clients, who are individuals, both with and without a high net worth.
 Other types of clients include charitable organizations and business entities.

 Evermay Wealth Management Background